-BENEFITS OF MtM - continued Visualizing the Data | Facilitating Storytelling Researchers are tasked with presenting results across organizations in many cases, to stakeholders who are not "numbers people."
+BENEFITS OF MtM - continued Visualizing the Data | Facilitating Storytelling Researchers are tasked with presenting results across organizations-in many cases, to stakeholders who are not "numbers people."
 Infographics and data visualization in research reporting have become more standard requirements.
 MtM is beneficial in this regard through its ability to display results in a clear, intuitive and visual manner.

-Kristin Luck verifies, "Dial testing is amazing at determining what specific points are resonating with your target audience... it was instrumental in nearly every trailer and TV test I conducted during my entertainment research years.
-Its ability to visualize results in an intuitive and compelling way makes it a valuable component to Data from the Perception Analyzer dials are delivered as a line chart overlaid on top of a video of the test stimuli.
+Share this document on LinkedIn As Growth Hacking Strategist and Serial Storyteller Kristin Luck verifies, "Dial testing is amazing at determining what specific points are resonating with your target audience... it was instrumental in nearly every trailer and TV test I conducted during my entertainment research years.
+Its ability to visualize results in an intuitive and compelling way makes it a valuable component to successful reporting and storytelling."
+Data from the Perception Analyzer dials are delivered as a line chart overlaid on top of a video of the test stimuli.
 Each line in the chart visually represents the aggregated mean score for the total group or for a specific subset.
 As the video plays, researchers and their stakeholders can easily see if the lines are going up (typically a positive reaction), going down (typically negative) or holding steady.
-Moderators, researchers and their clients can view the results in real time as the dial testing is happening.
+Moderators, researchers and their clients can view the results in real-time as the dial testing is happening.
 For many clients, it's as dynamic an experience for them as it is for the respondents in the focus group.
 Laura Giese, President of Advanced Trial Services, adds, "Once clients see the research method in action and witness the visual overlays and response lines, Moment-to-Moment becomes very convincing.
 They immediately see and understand the value of the data and the power of the methodology to be able to decidedly recognize the strength and weaknesses in the presentation of arguments in a case."